pajlada/pajlada.github.io/rules-test.md

 Being purple does not exempt you from these rules.
 Repeated/large offences and abuse of mod powers WILL lead to demotion.
 Encouraging others to break any rule will be punished by a higher authority staff member.
 Remember, you are supposed to set a good example for the rest of the community.
-Don't encourage or organize raids of other plug.dj communities.

 <style>
 body {